Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-A DNS privacy service must be engineered for high availability.
+A DNS privacy service should strive to engineer encrypted services to the same availability level as any unencrypted services they provide.
 Particular care should to be taken to protect DNS privacy services against denial-of-service attacks, as experience has shown that unavailability of DNS resolving because of attacks is a significant motivation for users to switch services.
 See, for